 I mean READ.
 Every single word.
 Do not skim.
 If you don’t understand something, look it up, or ask.

 Do you know how to protect yourselves from copyright infringement?
 From disreputable publishers (only a tiny fraction, thank heavens)?

 This is not play, folks.

-I don’t care how pretty the website is, when you hit “submit” you are making a legal agreement, enforceable in court, concerning something you’ve spent weeks or months sweating over, and if you don’t read the fine print – ALL the fine print – you might end up losing your rights to this story forever.
+I don’t care how pretty the website is, when you hit “submit” or you sign, you are making a legal agreement, enforceable in court, concerning something you’ve spent weeks or months sweating over, and if you don’t read the fine print – ALL the fine print – you might end up losing your rights to this story forever.

 So, here’s some basic information.
 DO NOT TRUST ME – READ THE SOURCES.
 I am in the US, so if you are not, please google the info for your own country.